davidacreates/bookmarks/README.md

 ##Specs
 * [zeplin] (https://zeplin.io/) - nice specing tool available for sketch only
 * [markly app] (http://marklyapp.com/) - Create Beautiful Specs With Ease
+* [built with] (http://builtwith.com/) - list all of the components a site is built with

 ###Tutorials
 * [bourbon, neat and bitters: getting started] (http://www.git-tower.com/learn/bourbon-neat-bitters/getting-ready/introduction#start)